kpiris/bcbbr/README.md

 IMPORTANT (about organization vault backups):

-As mentioned, to be able to backup an organization vault, the account must be an owner or an admin of that organization.
-All organization vault items will be exported (even if they are in a collection the account has no access to).
+As mentioned, to be able to backup an organization vault, the account must be a confirmed owner or admin of that organization.
+All organization vault items will be exported (even if they are in a collection the account has no access to, regardless of the organization setting “Owners and admins can manage all collections and items”).

-HOWEVER, the attachments in items belonging to any collection the account has no access to WILL NOT BE EXPORTED.
-Regardless of the organization setting “Owners and admins can manage all collections and items”.
+HOWEVER, the attachments in items belonging to any collection the account has no access to WILL NOT BE EXPORTED, again, regardless of that organization setting “Owners and admins can manage all collections and items”.

 ## Restore vault script: